 16. 5-Minute Macrame Planters

-Hang these macrame planters from your patio to make for a beautiful front yard accent.
-All you’ll need to get started are the following: a pair of scissors, some macrame cord, and a plant to hang.
+All you need to get started are the following: a pair of scissors, some macrame cord, and a plant to hang.

 Tip: Not a fan of terra-cotta plant pots?
 You can hang a terrarium as well.

 Dave made a porch swing as an anniversary gift before and I’ve loved it ever since I first laid my eyes on it.
 It’s so special to us, we’ve actually incorporated it into our schedule by making sure we spend at least 15 minutes out on the swing once a week.

 It’s our own little way of squeezing in some one on one time.